XNBlank/discord-linux/README.md

 - Added a tray icon with menu, which can be accessed by right clicking.
 - Added Minimize to taskbar option.
 Default to off.
 You can change this in the tray icon menu if you wish.
 - Added the ability to refresh Discord, whether it be from the tray or by pressing "CTRL+R" in the window.
-- Links no longer open mini Discord windows, and open up the users default web browser.
+- Links no longer open mini Discord windows, but instead open up the users default web browser.
 - Window size, state, and position are now saved, and will be set to how you had it from your last session.
 - Moved from Node-Webkit to Electron api.
 Stability improves!